ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-10-difference-between-exec-form-shell-form-and-CMD-ENTRYPOINT-instructions/README.md

 docker build -t cmd-shell:v1 .
 ```

-- Run cmd-shell image.
+- Run the cmd-shell image.

 ```bash
 docker run cmd-shell:v1
 hello
 ```

 - Change the CMD line to exec form.
-For exec form, we change to shell script to JSON array form.
+For the exec form, we change to a shell script to JSON array form.

 ```txt
 FROM ubuntu